Opensource Raspberry Pi Smartmeter

 Disclaimer

-When working with 230V there is danger to life.
-The board has no protection against contact.
-I assume no liability for damage to persons or objects that arise when replicating the meter.
+Working with 230V is dangerous.
+The board has no protection against accidental contact.
+I accept no liability for damage to persons or property resulting from the reproduction of the meter.